valgaze/speedybot-hub/README.md

 ## Motivation

-Think of these little "hubs" as central locations around which all your conversation design infrastructure + integrations can gather-- including incoming webhooks.
+Think of these little "hubs" as central spots around which all your conversation design infrastructure + integrations + all the rest can gather-- including incoming webhooks.
+You shouldn't have to think about anything but what matters in a conversation-- (1) the content + (2) useful/labor-savings rich integrations (files, location, sensors, etc)

-It needs to fast in all respects-- fast to develop, fast to deploy, fast to make edits, fast response times, fast at handling incoming webhooks-- everything should be fast.
-What matters in a conversational agent is not writing glue code or managing but the content + rich integrations.

-You shouldn't have to think about anything but your (1) CONTENT + (2) rich integrations (files, location, sensors, etc)

-Speedybot-hub takes care of virtually all of the "everything else" details so all you and your team need to think about is about a single file: **[settings/handlers.ts](https://github.com/valgaze/speedybot-hub/blob/deploy/settings/handlers.ts)**
+Speedybot-hub takes care of virtually all of the "everything else" details so all you and your team need to think about is about a single file: **[settings/handlers.ts](https://github.com/valgaze/speedybot-hub/blob/deploy/settings/handlers.ts)** (And if you need further customization like supporting multiple languages, **[prompting users for permissions](https://github.com/valgaze/speedybot-hub/blob/deploy/docs/assets/demo_location.gif), **[validating webhook secrets](https://developer.webex.com/blog/building-a-more-secure-bot)**, etc see **[settings/config.ts](https://github.com/valgaze/speedybot-hub/blob/deploy/settings/config.ts)\*\* )

 ### Special "magic" keywords